KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 The first thing to notice is the use of a union type in the type hint. `model_to_use` can be `None` if no note type is found or it can be an instance of the Anki class `NoteType`.

 With this we are also starting to get out of the Qt stuff and into the Anki data structure. `mw.col` is the `Collection` object--the official Anki add-on writing documentation has a lot to say about this.
 Here it is giving us access into the note types and also letting us ask for one by name.
-In the Anki source, model is another term for note type.
+In the Anki source, model is sometimes another term for note type.

 {% highlight Python %}
 if model_to_use is None: